iandebeer/gleibnif/README.md

 ## Draft - Product Description and Specification

-### Gleipnif Introduction
+### D@WN Introduction

-**Gleipnif - Mythological context:** - Old Norse "open one":
-_An unbreakable binding, commissioned by the Gods to restrain Fenrir the wolf.
-Dwarves forged a net out of 6 impossible strands thus making a net as thin as a silken ribbon, yet stronger than any iron chain._

-**Gleipnif** is MN8 Dev's _"Decentralized Service Bus"_ for building modular DApp's (Decentralised Applications).
-Like its mythological namesake, it provides a light but unbreakable framework for implementing SideChain and SideTree solutions that allows developers to achieve the properties of **High Cohesion** and **Loose Coupling** that is the key feature of high quality software.
+**D@WN** is an implementation of the Decentralized Web Nod specification as provided by the DIF.
+Our D@WN  implementation serves as a _"Decentralized Service Bus"_ for building modular DApp's (Decentralised Applications) by combining SideChain and SSI solutions that allows developers to achieve the properties of **High Cohesion** and **Loose Coupling** that is the key feature of high quality software.

 The concept of a Service Bus was formalised as an Enterprise Integration Pattern at the time when Service Oriented Architecture (SOA) emerged as a better alternative to monolithic enterprise systems.
 To this day Service Bus technologies form the back bone of large banking and financial systems with  large vendor system such as IBM MQ, TIBCo and Oracle Service Bus.